ueno/wasi-networking/README.md

 This is a rough sketch of low-level networking API in WASI.
-It is designed to resemble the POSIX networking API as much as possible, but also aiming at:
+It is designed to resemble the POSIX networking API as much as possible, but also aiming to:

-- ensuring capability-based security
+- ensure capability-based security
-- allowing connections/streams to be dynamically created by a Wasm module
+- allow connections/streams to be dynamically created by a Wasm module itself
-- native support for multiplexing for protocols like QUIC
+- support multiplexing natively for protocols like QUIC

 The rendered documentation is [here](docs.md#-networking).